 The IHT return must be submitted within 12 months of the death.
 IHT is due on the personal property elements of the estate on application for probate.
-IHT on the real estate elements may be payable in ten annual instalments.
-The first instalment is usually payable with the IHT on the
+IHT on the real estate elements may

 Timings

 As a guide we would suggest allowing 3-6 months to obtain the grant of probate with precise timings depending on the availability of the information from third parties.